 - All medications and veterinary care will be provided through ICRA.
 It is important that you follow the policies for obtaining medications and vet care.
 ICRA has set procedures in place in order to control costs related to veterinary care for our cats.
 If you obtain services without prior approval, ICRA will not be financially responsible.

 Transportation to and from vet, when needed.

 Always use a carrier.
 Please be on time for your scheduled appointments.

 Maintain medical records and Bio for your foster cat.

 Watch for dates that your cat needs vaccinations.
-Hold onto all testing, vaccination, spay/neuter, deworming, Advantage, and other medical records.
+Hold onto all testing, vaccination, spay/neuter, deworming, flea treatment, and other medical records.
 Be sure to bring these to the Adoption Site the first day your foster cat shows.
 You will need to fill out a Bio for each of your foster cats.